These accounts are all fictitious but based on real events:

 Sometimes people need multiple medicines (referred to as polypharmacy) because of the complexity of their illnesses, but this can be inappropriate if, for example, a medicine is simply added to counteract the side-effect of another medicine.

-Author: Steve Turner Head of Medicines & Prescribing @MedicineGov & NICE Medicines & Prescribing Associate.
+Author: Steve Turner Head of Medicines & Prescribing @MedicineGov & an Associate Lecturer at Plymouth University.